SYSU-MSC-Studio/Project-B/README.md

 # Release branch

-This branch is for application releazation.
+This branch is for release.